the-real-ctrl-alt-elite/front-end-capstone/README.md

 # fec-capstone
-A eCommerce platform designed for HR Front-End-Capstone
+An eCommerce platform designed for HR Front-End-Capstone